 This is the latest installment in a series of "Character Insight" articles regarding the rich history of characters in the Star Trek universe.
 An audio version will appear on the This Week in Trek podcast, available for direct download here.

+Feedback can be sent to me with future segment suggestions on Twitter @BuckeyeFitzy.
 Until next time, live long and prosper...

 19 hours ago